ioBanker/docs.bitshares.build/MPA.md

 - Higher MSSR reduces the *effective CR range* (MCR-MSSR) for Automated Collateral Settlements.

 ### Collateral Settlement Options
-When the *effective CR* (MCR-MSSR) is lower than 1, the second market settlement starts.
+When the *effective CR* (MCR-MSSR) is lower than 1, the second automated settlement starts.

 #### Global Settlment (Default)
 All debt positions are closed, all or some collateral is moved to a global-settlement fund.
 Debt asset holders can claim collateral via force-settlement.
 It is not allowed to create new debt positions when the fund is not empty.